Searching ...

 Understanding the Kingsport Spirit

 The Kingsport Spirit goes all the way back to the town’s founding in the pioneer days.
 That’s right, Kingsport predates the British colonies.
 Native Americans first used the Long Island of the Holston River, followed by pioneers like Daniel Boone, who used it as an outpost.
-Travelers making their way on the Wilderness Road into Kentucky through the Cumberland Gap stopped here to rest and supply up.
+Travelers making their way on the Wilderness Road stopped here to rest and supply up on their way through the Cumberland Gap.

 The early town quickly became a point of commerce, as goods from across the mountains came here to ship on barges down to Knoxville.
 The name changed often in those days, but a successful entrepreneur’s boatyard gave the town its sticking name, King’s Port.

-As the town grew, so did its community, primarily agricultural and shipping-based in the 19th century.
-A minor Civil War battle saw the capture of Confederate forces in the Battle of Kingsport.
+As the town grew, so did its community.
+In the 19th century, the economy was primarily agricultural and shipping-based.
+A minor Civil War battle, the Battle of Kingsport, saw Confederate forces captured.

 Even though there was an economic downslide after the Civil War, being at the confluence of the Holston River always made Kingsport strategically important.
 That’s why the railroad came here in the 1900s, and with it, the idea of a modern and master-planned town.
-A combination of “Garden City” and “City Functional” philosophies laid the groundwork for a progressive new way of living, with clear sections of town for work, living, and business.
+A combination of “Garden City” and “City Functional” philosophies laid the groundwork for a progressive new way of living.
 The nicknamed “Model City” was the first privatized and professionally planned city.
+It laid out sections of town for work, living, and business, something you may see in the city zoning around you today.

 The can-do spirit and investment in city planning attracted industries that later made Kingsport an anomaly in the Great Depression.
 The town grew rather than shrank.

-Modern Kingsport is cherished as the heart of the Mountain Empire, an Appalachian region that includes Johnson City, Blountville, and across the border into the Virginia mountains.
+Modern Kingsport is cherished as the heart of the Mountain Empire, an Appalachian region in East Tennessee that includes Johnson City, Blountville, and across the border into the Virginia mountains.
 Historical landmarks like the Netherland Inn and Exchange Place stand as silent witnesses to Kingsport’s rich past.
-The past informs the town spirit, but so does it’s desire to keep investing in itself.
+The past informs the town spirit, but so does its desire to keep improving the quality of life for its citizens.
 The government keeps investing in new parks, conference centers, schools, and new housing.
 It holds recognition for its walkability, family-friendly festivals, and access to the Appalachian outdoors.

-Today, around 55,000 people call Kingsport home as of 2022, making it the largest in the Mountain Empire.
+Today, around 55,000 people call Kingsport home, making it the largest city in the Mountain Empire.
 Growth is steady at about 1.3% a year.

 Kingsport Arts and Culture